 Lower coverage amounts

 No medical life insurance policies don’t have the same benefit amounts as traditional life policies.
 While each insurer is different, there are not many no-medical policies out there with a benefit amount over $5 million.

 If you need more coverage, you may be better off buying a fully-underwritten term life policy.

 Should I get no medical insurance if I am healthy?

-If you need a policy quickly or don’t want to take a medical exam, no exam life insurance is a good option.
-Accelerated issue life insurance does away with medical exams but keeps the costs reasonable.
+If you need a policy quickly or don’t like taking medical exams, no medical life insurance is a good option.
+Accelerated issue life insurance does away with medical examinations but keeps the costs reasonable.
 Young, healthy individuals can easily receive premium rates very similar to that of fully underwritten policies.

 Common mistakes when getting no medical life insurance

 Far too many people buy a non-medical policy because they are afraid of being turned down.
 They assume they’re not healthy enough to qualify for traditional life insurance.